bigbite/build-tools/docs/Working-with-your-assets.md

 # Working with your assets

 As we're building each project as if it were its own entity, we do not create monolithic assets that cover all projects or an entire site.
-Instead each project will have those compiled assets within a `dist` directory.
+Instead each project will have those compiled assets within a `build` directory.
 This includes both styles and scripts.
 Each entrypoint for a project becomes its own asset also.
 If we take the structure example from earlier, if we were to create a production build, we end up with...

 ```
 /client-mu-plugins
   /my-plugin
-    /dist
+    /build
       /scripts
         /editor-h12h2.js
         /frontend-8sa8a.js